 - Unrestricted inmates may use these telephones to call collect locally or anywhere in the United States as long as the call recipient will accept the collect charges.

 - The telephones are for outgoing calls only; they will not accept incoming calls.

-- Telmate customer service representatives are available 24/7 to help you send money or answer your telephone questions.
+- ViaPath customer service representatives are available 24/7 to help you send money or answer your telephone questions.

 Adding Funds to Inmate Account Online & In Jail Lobby

-NOW AVAILABLE: You can now leave a voicemail message for about the price of a local phone call.
+You can leave a voicemail message for about the price of a local phone call.
 Call (866) 516-0115 and follow the automated instructions.